Azure/azure-sdk-for-java/sdk/cosmos/azure-spring-data-cosmos/README.md

 String[] excludePaths() default {};
 ```
 #### Unique Key Policy
- - Spring Data Cosmos SDK supports setting `UniqueKeyPolicy` on container by adding the annotation `@CosmosUniqueKeyPolicy` to domain class.
+ - Azure Spring Data Cosmos supports setting `UniqueKeyPolicy` on container by adding the annotation `@CosmosUniqueKeyPolicy` to domain class.
 This annotation has the following attributes:
 ```java readme-sample-CosmosUniqueKeyPolicyCodeSnippet
 @Container
 @CosmosUniqueKeyPolicy(uniqueKeys = {